Irish doctors make deal under bailout pressure

-DUBLIN, Sept 17 (Reuters) - Ireland’s government has struck a deal with senior doctors that would save some 200 million euros a year and help halt a spending overrun criticised by the country’s lenders, the health minister said on Monday.
+DUBLIN (Reuters) - Ireland’s government has struck a deal with senior doctors that would save some 200 million euros a year and help halt a spending overrun criticized by the country’s lenders, the health minister said on Monday.

 While Ireland has won plaudits from across Europe for the strict implementation of an 85 billion euro ($112 billion) bailout, those monitoring its progress have told Dublin to quickly reverse a deficit in the health department that could reach 500 million euros by the end of the year.